The Ultimate Weight Loss Guide

 For the average healthy adult, the USDA recommends that a maximum of 30% of your total daily calorie intake comes from fat.
 Most other sources/experts recommend something in a similar range, typically somewhere between 20%-30%.
 In order to figure this one out, you will first need to know that 1 gram of fat contains 9 calories.
 So, if an example person eats 2000 calories per day, 20%-30% of that would be 400-600 calories.
 And, since 1 gram of fat contains 9 calories, this works out to be about 44-66 grams of fat per day for this example person.

-The next thing you're going to want to hear before putting together the "fat" portion of your weight loss diet is a quick bit of information about 4 different types of fat, 2 of which you most definitely want to eat, and 2 of which you most definitely want to avoid.
+The next thing you're going to want to hear before putting together the "fat" portion of your weight loss diet is a quick bit of information about 4 different types of fat.

-As I mentioned in the "what not to eat" section of this guide, trans fat and saturated fat are the types of fat that you want to try to avoid.
-More specifically, you want to keep saturated fat on the low side, and you want to keep trans fat on the REALLY low side.
+As I mentioned in the "what not to eat" section of this guide, trans fat and saturated fat are the types of fat that you want to try to limit somewhat (saturated) or avoid (trans).
+More specifically, you want to keep saturated fat to about 1/3 of your total fat intake, and you want to avoid trans fat completely.
 While the American Heart Association recommends no more than 2 grams of trans fat per day, I'd personally go a bit further and recommend 0.
 Some of the foods high in these types of fat include cookies, cakes and other pastries, fast food, chips and other snack foods, and really most of the typical junk food you already know you shouldn't eat.

 On the other hand, polyunsaturated and monounsaturated fats are the two types that you'll want the majority of your diet's fat intake to come from.
 Sources of these healthy fats include: